AnyBody/ammr/Docs/body/leg_tlem2_model.md

-The model was refined during the [Life Long Joints project](https://web.archive.org/web/20230108081423/https://lifelongjoints.eu/) where its anatomical fidelity and joint force prediction accuracy were improved by De Pieri et al. [^cite_dlgr17], mainly, by implementing better a wrapping surfaces for the muscles ([TLEM v2.1](#TLEM2-v2.1)).
+The model was refined during the [Life Long Joints project](https://web.archive.org/web/20230108081423/https://lifelongjoints.eu/) where its anatomical fidelity and joint force prediction accuracy were improved by De Pieri et al. [^cite_dlgr17], mainly, by implementing better wrapping surfaces for the muscles ([TLEM v2.1](#TLEM2-v2.1)).